 Whatever the government's intention, the actual wording of the Act opens the door for any police officer to claim that any current or former therapy client is missing and demand to peruse their therapy notes (not to mention their bank records, internet use records, etc.).
 He can read about the client's most intimate thoughts and feelings, most embarrassing fetishes, most painful perceived failings, and deepest family secrets.

-I think we can assume that this will never happen to most of our clients; but no client can ever be sure that it won't.
+This might disproportionally affect disadvantaged people; but it can happen to anyone.
 This undermines our whole enterprise.
 Our clients’ trust that what they tell us is confidential is fundamental to psychotherapy.

 Some possible scenarios, intended or unintended

 Abusive man to girlfriend: “If you move out I’m going to report you missing.
 Give the boys down at 54 Division something to chuckle about when they search your therapy notes for clues.”

 A police officer calls on the home of a black teenager he thinks might have some information he wants; the parents, who don't want their son to be suspected of informing on a local gang, say they don’t know where he is.
 Then the officer gets to peruse his computer, his school counsellor’s notes and all his other private information.
 (He doesn’t even have to convince himself that the teen might be in danger—see below.)

 A police officer who has developed a serious gambling problem realizes that there are opportunities for blackmail in missing persons, and targets a wealthy family with a mentally unstable member or a teenager with truancy issues.